vivaria/edisonrul.ing/README.md

 *   Paying 800 Life Points and Tributing 1 other Psychic-Type monster is a cost.
 *   You can activate this effect multiple times during the same turn if you can continue to pay the cost.
-*   "Mind Master's" effect cannot be activated if you do not have any Level 4 or lower Psychic-Type Monsters in your Deck that you can Special Summon.
+*   "Mind Master"'s effect cannot be activated if you do not have any Level 4 or lower Psychic-Type Monsters in your Deck that you can Special Summon.

 ## MIND ON AIR